 The Catholic Society is a really good meeting point for students with a belief in God who share the same religion.
 We try to work with as many students as we can, including those who are perhaps struggling to find their faith.
 I believe the society has a family feeling and provides a safe place for students who perhaps don’t know where they’re going but see something in faith.
 Our official number is around 35, but we also have members who didn’t buy the membership.
 So they still come to meetings, mass and events but are not official members.
 So with those involved there are probably about 50/55 of us.

-Mass is a multi-faith chaplaincy event, but after mass we stay for sandwiches and drinks.
+Mass is a Faith Centre event, but after mass we stay for sandwiches and drinks.
 We organise quite a lot of events.
 So this year we had ‘Discovering Christ’ sessions, watching a video and talking about it and we cooked a proper dinner for everyone, so that was pretty cool.
 Recently we just came back from Rome, from the Vatican to see the Pope.
 It wasn’t an official society event, but I organised it with the President of the society and about 90 of us went, so it was a big trip – probably the biggest trip we’ve done.
 I’m really proud of that trip, how so many people came and we all made it safe and sound.
 It was my first visit to the Vatican, most of us where there for the first time so it was amazing to share that experience.

 We also have weekly meetings and employability sessions.
 So me and some other girls give a presentation about helping with your CV, career building and stuff like that.
 We also have study sessions together.
 But then we do things like breakfast sessions to de-stress and even karaoke nights.
 It doesn’t necessarily sound like a Catholic thing, but it’s cool.